NLnetLabs/cascade/doc/manual/source/man/cascaded-config.toml.rst

    It should not be modified manually, but it can be backed up and restored in the event of filesystem corruption.
 Carefully consider its security.

+   Note: This setting is not used at present as the alpha version of Cascade does not yet support TSIG keys.

 .. option:: kmip-credentials-store-path = "/var/lib/cascade/kmip/credentials.db"

    The file storing KMIP credentials.

-   This is an internal state file containing sensitive cryptographic material.
+   This is an internal state file containing sensitive KMIP server login credentials.
 It should not be modified manually, but it can be backed up and restored in the event of filesystem corruption.
 Carefully consider its security.

 .. option:: keys-dir = "/var/lib/cascade/keys"

    The directory storing rollover states and on-disk DNSSEC keys.

-   For every zone, the state of its DNSSEC keys (which keys are used, ongoing rollovers, etc.) are stored here.
+   For every zone, the state of its DNSSEC keys (which keys are used, on-going rollovers, etc.) are stored here.
 If on-disk keys are used to sign zones, they are stored also here.